โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Greenville Downtown Airport (GMU) is a premier general aviation facility located in the heart of Greenville, South Carolina.
 Serving as the busiest general aviation airport in the state and one of the largest in the United States by aircraft movements, it is a critical infrastructure asset for the Upstate region.
-The facility features two asphalt runways and an active control tower, providing essential access for corporate business, private pilots, and a significant network of emergency medical services.
+The airport operates two asphalt runways and an active control tower, providing essential access for corporate business, private pilots, and a significant network of emergency medical services.
 The terminal facilities at GMU have undergone major renovations to provide a modern and professional environment for the general aviation community.
 The airport is supported by several top-tier Fixed Base Operators (FBOs), including Vantage Aviation and Special Services Corporation.
 These facilities offer comprehensive services including luxury passenger lounges, executive conference rooms, and high-speed Wi-Fi.
 The airport's strategic location, just minutes from the vibrant downtown district, makes it a preferred choice for business leaders and visitors seeking efficient access to Greenville.
 A unique and beloved feature of the airport is Runway Park, a family-oriented, aviation-themed community space located right on the airfield.
 The park is completely fenced and features two playgrounds, a historic Cessna airplane mounted on a pole, and pathways designed to resemble airport runways.
 A perimeter taxiway around the park serves as a popular walking and jogging trail, offering residents and visitors a close-up view of the airport's constant aviation activity.
 This integration of a public park within a busy operational airport makes GMU a landmark destination for the local community.
 Ground transportation from Greenville Downtown Airport is well-organized, with car rentals, taxis, and ride-sharing services readily available through the FBO concierge.
 While GMU does not host regularly scheduled commercial airline flightsโ€”which are handled by the nearby Greenville-Spartanburg International Airport (GSP)โ€”it is a major center for flight training, hosting seven different flight schools.
 Its location offers easy access to the city's many attractions, including the Peace Center, Falls Park on the Reedy, and the various corporate headquarters in the region.
 Despite its high volume of traffic, Greenville Downtown Airport remains a user-friendly and indispensable cornerstone of the Upstate's connectivity.

 ๐Ÿ”„ Connection Tips